 In my last blog article, I talked about how a brand is not merely a logo, but the collection of thoughts and feelings you associate with a company that they have communicated to you through messaging.
 The brand essence is what is at the center of it.

-I’d like to elaborate further on the elements the specific elements that make up brand, which is the following:
+I’d like to elaborate further on the specific elements that make up brand, which is the following:

 1. Vision Statement - A vision statement describes what you want your company to become in the future.
 What does your company aspire to be?
 How will it inspire others?
 It should be one sentence in length.
 It doesn’t need to explain the how the vision will be met.
 (That’s the mission)